-- Children should respond to the comments made by their teacher from Year 2. - Children should be given time, at the start of the day/ or in a discrete time set, to read and respond to the written feedback the teacher has provided. - Children should be encouraged to ask for clarification, if they do not understand a comment and should be clear about what they need to do in their next piece of work, as a result of the feedback they have received. - Children should be expected to respond to the written feedback with a green pen and correct mistakes with a green pen.
+- Children should respond to the comments made by their teacher from Year 2 upwards. - Children should be given time, at the start of the day/ or in a discrete time set, to read and respond to the written feedback the teacher has provided. - Children should be encouraged to ask for clarification, if they do not understand a comment and should be clear about what they need to do in their next piece of work, as a result of the feedback they have received. - Children should be expected to respond to the written feedback with a green pen and correct mistakes with a green pen.
 When children have responded to feedback, teachers should initial their feedback to acknowledge the child's response.
+Where the green pen feedback is incorrect, teachers should correct the misconception.